barryclark/jekyll-now/_drafts/variable-projection-part-1-fundamentals.md

 #comments_id:
 ---

 This is the first post in a series on the use of the Variable Projection methhod (VarPro) in digital image processing.
-The method is interesting because it makes clever use of linear algebra to potentially speed up and increase the robustness of nonlinear least squares fitting problems.
-It does so by separating the linear from the nonlinear parameters.
+The method is interesting because it makes clever use of linear algebra to potentially speed up and increase the robustness of nonlinear least squares fitting.
+It does so by separating linear from nonlinear parameters.
+I will recap the method based on the literature and put my own spin on it at the end.

 # Before We Dive In
 Variable Projection was introduced by Gene Golub and Victor Pereyra[^golub_pereyra2002].
-I personally find the original publications hard to read because I am not very familiar with high dimensional tensor algebra.
-This is why I based much of the content of this article on the publication of Dianne O'Leary and Bert Rust (O'Leary 2007).
+I based much of the content of this article on the publication of Dianne O'Leary and Bert Rust (O'Leary 2007).
 They do an excellent job of breaking the method down in terms of familiar linear algebra.
 Furthermore, they give helpful practical tips on the implementation.
-However, there are some errors and typos in some crucial formulas in their publication, which I have corrected...
-I think.
+However, there are errors and typos in some crucial formulas in their publication, which I have hopefully corrected.
+I will, for the most part, use the notation of O'Leary and Rust so that it is easy to go back and forth.
 So let's dive in.

 # The Idea of VarPro
-[Nonlinear Least Squares Fitting](https://en.wikipedia.org/wiki/Non-linear_least_squares) is the process of fitting a function to data by minimizing the sum of squares of the residuals.
+[Nonlinear Least Squares Fitting](https://en.wikipedia.org/wiki/Non-linear_least_squares) is the process of fitting a function to data by minimizing the sum of the squared residuals.
 It's called *nonlinear* least squares as opposed to *linear* least squares because the function in question can be nonlinear in the fitting parameters.
-If the function were purely linear in the fitting parameters we could take advantage of the fact that linear least squares problems can be [very efficiently solved](https://en.wikipedia.org/wiki/Linear_least_squares).
-The fundamental idea of VarPro is to separate the purely linear parameters from the nonlinear parameters during the fitting process.
-In doing so we can take advantage of the efficient solutions for the linear parameters and reduce the fitting problem to a purely nonlinear least squares minimization.
-We still have to solve this reduced problem using standard nonlinear minimization algorithms (e.g. [Levenberg-Marquardt](https://en.wikipedia.org/wiki/Levenberg%E2%80%93Marquardt_algorithm)).
+If the function was purely linear in the fitting parameters we could take advantage of the fact that linear least squares problems can be [very efficiently solved](https://en.wikipedia.org/wiki/Linear_least_squares).
+The fundamental idea of VarPro is to separate the linear parameters from the nonlinear parameters during the fitting process.
+In doing so we can take advantage of efficient solutions for the linear parameters and reduce the fitting problem to a purely nonlinear least squares minimization.
+We still have to solve this reduced problem using a nonlinear minimization algorithms of our choice (e.g. [Levenberg-Marquardt](https://en.wikipedia.org/wiki/Levenberg%E2%80%93Marquardt_algorithm)).

 That means VarPro is *not* a nonlinear least squares minimization algorithm in and of itself, but a clever way of rewriting the problem before tackling it numerically.